apache/incubator-devlake/README.md

         "accountUri": "merico.atlassian.net"
     }
 }

 ```

 3. See that the collection job was published, jira collection ran, the enrichment job was published, and jira enrichment ran

+To run only the enrichment job on existing collections: `POST http://localhost:3000/`

 ## Connection Information